 The funding from milk pools represents the revenues obtained from producers and the marketplace to finance a portion of the CDC's administrative expenses, the cost of production study, as well as the carrying charges associated with the CDC butter stocks.
+The YTD and Q2 results for 2015-2016 are higher compared to the previous year's mainly due to an increase in industrial milk production which impacts the amount the CDC collects from the marketplace through the milk pools.

 Parliamentary appropriations for operating expenditures are recognized in the Statement of Operations and Comprehensive Income based on government-funded administrative expenses.
-This year's Q1 funding is higher due to the timing of expenses.
+This year's funding is higher due to the timing of expenses.